SiceloKayisa/My-Data-Analytics-Projects/Data Cleaning and Transformation in MySQL Workbench/readme.md

 ### Project Overview

-This repository contains SQL scripts and documentation for a data cleaning and transformation project.
+This repository contains SQL script and documentation for a data cleaning and transformation project.
 The primary goal of this project is to take raw, messy data from an e-commerce platform's transactional tables (customers_raw, orders_raw, products_raw) and transform it into a clean, well-structured format for analysis and reporting.
 The final clean tables are intended to serve as a reliable source of truth for business intelligence, marketing, and operational teams.

 ### Data Sources
 The project uses three raw tables, each containing data with various inconsistencies, missing values, and formatting issues.